lyquichung/SoixamJS/README.md

 - SX.add(string name,string obj):void: Create custom objects in SX.
 Objects like SX.Node, SX.Library, SX.Config, SX.Temp, and SX.System are created using this method
 - SX.createElement(string html):SXNode: Create an SXNode from HTML code
-- SX.invert():void: Switch between dark and light modes by inverting the colors of the entire page using CSS [Demo]
+- SX.invert():void: Switch between dark and light modes by inverting the colors of the entire page using CSS
 - SX.range(number min, number max):Array: Create an array of numbers from min to max
 - SX.rand(int min, int max):Number: Generate a random number between min to max, inclusive of both min and max
 - SX.randFloat(float min, float max):Number: Generate a random decimal number between min to max, inclusive of both min and max